 Trends and history analytics

-At a glance, employees can see how their motivation score is changing over time.
+At a glance, employees can see how their mojo score is changing over time.
 We also track changes in the rank of the motivators and how well they are being satisfied.
 In this way, trends and patterns can be identified and acted upon.

 Mojo is a continuous improvement tool and the mojo action plan is at the heart of this.
 Managers are encouraged to conduct one-to-one reviews with their team members to discuss the quarterly map results.
 Together they can create action plans to increase motivation and satisfaction.